pgMemento/pgMemento/README.md

     changes @> '{"column_B": "old_value"}'::jsonb;
 </pre>

-### 5.5.
-Revert certain transactions
+## 7. Revert certain transactions

 The logged information can be used to revert certain transactions that happened in the past.
 Reinsert deleted rows, remove imported data etc.
 The procedure is called `revert_transaction`.

-The procedure loops over each row that was affected by the given transaction.
+It loops over each row that was affected by the given transaction.
 For data integrity reasons the order of operations and audit_ids is important.
 Imagine three tables A, B and C, with B and C referencing A. Deleting entries in A requires deleting depending rows in B and C. The order of events in one transaction can look like this:

 <pre>
 Txid 1000